InstaLOD/Documentation/SDK2_Cmd_Documentation.md

 Meshes matching the suffix configured in the field `MatchMeshByNameTargetSuffix` will be considered as target mesh.
 The suffix will be truncated and the resulting string will form the mesh name that is used to identify matching meshes.
 Meshes matching the regular expression (ECMA, ignore-case) configured in the field `MatchMeshByNameSourceRegExFormat` will be used as source mesh.

+All source meshes that do not match the source mesh regular expression will be baked onto every target mesh in the scene.

 > Example 1: `hood_rail_low` -> matches suffix `_low` as configured in the field `MatchMeshByNameTargetSuffix` ->
 > resulting mesh name `hood_rail` ->